pophame/sidney/README.md

 sidney
 ======
-I am using this platform to test EMiC editing modules (4 June 2014).
+I am using this platform to experiment with EMiC editing modules (4 June 2014).